Ganda Singh Datt

 Sardar Bahadur Risaldar Major Ganda Singh Datt, IOM (1830 – July 1903) was a decorated soldier in the British Indian Army, who served in the 19th Regiment of Bengal Lancers (also known as Fane's Horse).

 Ganda Singh was a Mohyal Brahmin of the Datt clan.
 He belonged to the village of Zaffarwal Dattan in Tehsil Rayya of District Sialkot.
-The Pakistani town of Ganda Singh Wala is named in his honour.
+The Pakistani town of Ganda Singh Wala on the border with India is named in his honour.

 Family

 Ganda Singh did not have a son, but he passed on the heritage to his daughter Bhagan Devi.
 Her sons, Sardar Amar Singh and Sardar Shamsher Singh, rose to make an empire with Amritsar Sugar Mills, Amritsar.
 Amritsar Sugar mills, Rohana (UP), a very reputed Amrit Bank and the large tract of land in Amritsar.
 Sardar Amar Singh's sons, icons in their own right, Shyam Singh, Bakshi Hardev Singh, Narinder Singh Bakshi and Beant Singh Vaid looked after the immense business empire.
 Sardar Shamsher Singh's son, Sampuran Singh Vaid was also actively involved in it.
 There were two daughters, Bimla Rani, married to DSP Bakshi Rajpal Chibber and Urvashi married to Jagjit Singh Bali.
 Bakshi Hardev Singh, architect, philosopher and an artist, also took charge of the Amrit Bank.
 Till they were all nationalized.
 His son, Atul Bakshi, is a reputed Indian Glass artist.

 Ganda Singh's extended family featured many other eminent persons as well.
 His cousin, Bakshi Prem Singh Vaid, was a decorated soldier in the British Indian Army as well, and so was his son Bakshi Tirath Ram Vaid.
 His maternal grandson, Dr. Baldev Singh Vaid, was a famous neurologist who was awarded the Padma Bhushan by the Indian government, and whose son-in-law, K. K. Bakshi, was a decorated air vice marshal of the Indian Air Force.

 Ganda Singh's grand-nephew, Sardar Sant Singh Datt, who was Chief Resident of Kalsia State.
 Sardar Sant Singh Datt's son, Major General Kalwant Singh, was a senior commander in the Indian Army.